shrutikapoor08/devjoke/README.md

 A programmer puts two glasses on his bedside table before going to sleep.
 A full one, in case he gets thirsty, and an empty one, in case he doesn’t.

 ***

+“You’re nothing to me until you’re everything.”  - DevOps Engineer to Jenkins Pipeline

+***

+Which song comes to your mind when your PR gets approved and is ready for merge to master?

+Obviously...

+O partigiano
+Portami via
+O bella ciao, bella ciao, bella ciao, ciao, ciao :D

+***